Books »Sport, Travel, Entertainment

 by Chris Coughran & Niall Lucy

-It is over thirty years since David McComb’s haunting music and lyrics inspired a generation.
+It has been decades since David McComb’s haunting music and lyrics inspired a generation.
 Now, thanks to sold-out tribute concerts Australia-wide and the remastering of the complete Triffids oeuvre, a new generation is discovering his life’s workRead more »

 by Malcolm Wells & Kim Wells